 – Dave McClure

-In February 2013 ‘The Rude Baguette’, a leading European tech blog named me one of the top 5 must-know people in the German startup scene.
+‘The Rude Baguette’, at the time a leading European tech blog, named me one of the top 5 must-know people in the German startup scene.

 In June 2013 I was invited to Stanford to receive the Lean Launchpad Educator training by Steve Blank and to speak about the Cologne startup community.
 And to include the whole Cologne startup scene in bringing the number one startup entrepreneurship curriculum from Stanford to our local universities (that and because of the fact that my bank accounts were frozen and there was a warrant for my arrest at the time) we crowdfunded the trip in 12 hours.

 – steve blank (@sgblank) June 20, 2013